GUIDE 2024

 • Online records link to the correct locations.

-When companies need hard copies, document managers oversee their filing as well.
+When companies need hard copies of organizational documents, document managers oversee their filing as well.
 For example, in a legal firm, document managers maintain legal documents and evidence to keep its security and safety.

 In a doctor’s office or medical records setting such as insurance, the document manager manages medical records and their filing as well.
-In short, document managers keep documents in line with the industry, company, and legal standards.
+In short, document managers keep documents in line with the industry, company, national and industrial regulations and legal standards.

 Documentation Manager Education Requirements

-A college degree or a credible technical writing certification is necessary to become a documentation manager.
+A college degree in a relevant discipline proves highly useful if you want to become a documentation manager.

 Technical Writing Certifications